 Sound too easy to be true?
-With PicMonkey, it really is that easy!
+With PicMonkey, it really is that simple!
 Here’s a more detailed tutorial on how to help your kids create homemade valentines that will send them to the head of the class.

 1. Create a blank canvas

 Hover your mouse over Design on the PicMonkey homepage and select Blank canvas.
 Choose a size and color for your valentine.

 2. Add an overlay and text to your valentine design

 Go to the Graphics tab where you’ll find some adorable kid-friendly images.
 We used some cuties from Whimsy.
 You’ll also find plenty of valentine-y graphics in our Sweethearts theme (in the Themes tab).

 Then click the Text tab, choose a font, click Add text, and position the box where you want your text to appear.
 Now type away!
 You can create a different text box for your “To” and “From” lines, and make sure it’s all perfectly positioned with our alignment tools.

 3. Save your creation

 4. Go to Collage and choose a layout

 Go back to the homepage and click Collage.
-PicMonkey’s sample images will fill the image tray automatically—click the Clear all button to get rid of them.
 Click the Layouts tab and choose Square Deal.
 We’re going to work with the 4 x 4 option.
 Now change the dimensions of your layout to fit the 8 x 10 inch paper you’ll be printing on.
 In the bottom toolbar, click the lock icon to snap it open.
 Change the collage’s dimensions to 2400 x 3000 pixels (see our pixel to inches conversions chart, if you have a different print size in mind).
 Click the lock icon again to set your new dimensions.
 For a step-by-step look at how to use our collage tool, see our tutorial.